-The processing that is used to help deal with coffee cherries is pretty damn impressive, and can be something that you should almost certainly take the time to appreciate.
-One of the major differences here is that coffee cherries are processed during the creation of the coffee itself.
-Typically, the most common method is to use the ‘Dry’ method of processing.
-This is the oldest form of coffee processing, and it works where limited water exists for the process.
+The process used to deal with coffee cherries is pretty damn impressive and can be something you should certainly take the time to appreciate.
+The most common method is the dry processing method.
+This is the oldest form of coffee processing.

-All freshly picked cherries are spread out on a large surface, left to dry out from the sun.
-Constantly raked and turned over time and time again, this keeps them from spoiling in the sun.
-Overnight, they are covered to make sure that they are no longer wet, then this leaves the cherries suitable for processing.
+All freshly picked cherries are spread out on a large surface and left to dry in the sun.
+Constantly raked and turned over time and time again, this keeps them from spoiling.
+Then, they are covered to ensure they are no longer wet, leaving the cherries suitable for processing.

-The other method is known as the ‘Wet’ method, and this involves removing the pulp from the coffee cherry after harvesting, making sure that the bean can dry out without the skin being left.
-The cherries are then pulped to separate the skin from the bean, and then the beans are separated into categories depending on their weight, helping to get the right blend and balance.
+The other method, the wet method, involves removing the pulp from the coffee cherry after harvesting, ensuring that the bean can dry without the skin.
+Firstly they remove the skin from the bean, and then the beans are divided into categories depending on their weight, helping to get the right blend and balance.

-If you do this, then you can be left with a range of coffee cherries from the bean itself.
-It’s an easy way to process the cherries and leave them for use in other manners.
-Whether that’s as a snack or in other forms id determined by those who carry out the cultivation.
+When you do this, you have a range of coffee cherries from the bean.
+It’s an easy way to process the cherries and use them in other ways, whether as a snack or in different forms.
+It is determined by those who process them.

 Interested to know more about Hot Coffee?
 Got a question about our content or perhaps want to make a suggestion?
 The feel free to contact us today.